 Drug development has inherent risk.
-We will be required to demonstrate through adequate and wellcontrolled clinical trials that our drug candidates are safe and effective for use in their target indications before we can seek regulatory approvals for their commercial sale.
+We will be required to demonstrate through adequate and well-controlled clinical trials that our drug candidates are safe and effective for use in their target indications before we can seek regulatory approvals for their commercial sale.
 Clinical studies are expensive, difficult to design and implement, can take many years to complete and are uncertain as to outcome.
 Delay or failure can occur at any stage of development, including after commencement of any of our clinical trials.
 In addition, success in early clinical trials does not mean that later clinical trials will be successful, because later-stage clinical trials may be conducted in broader patient populations and involve different study designs.
-For instance, the results from our FASCINATE-1 Phase 2 and FASCINATE-2 Phase 2b clinical trials of denifanstat in patients with NASH may not be predictive of the results from any future Phase 3 trial of denifanstat for the treatment of NASH.
+For instance, the results from our FASCINATE-1 Phase 2 trial of denifanstat in patients with NASH may not be predictive of the final results from our ongoing FASCINATE-2 Phase 2b trial and any other future Phase 2b or Phase 3 trials of denifanstat for the treatment of NASH.
 Furthermore, our future trials will need to demonstrate sufficient safety and efficacy in larger patient populations for approval by regulatory authorities.
 Companies frequently suffer significant setbacks in advanced clinical trials, even after earlier clinical trials have shown promising results.
 In addition, only a small percentage of drugs under development result in the submission of an NDA to the FDA and even fewer are approved for commercialization.